-How to Pick and Store Avocados
+How to Pick, Cut and Store Avocados

 How to Pick Avocados

 1. Gently squeeze the avocado with the palm of your hand, avoiding using fingertips as they can bruise it.
-If it yields slightly when pressed, it’s ready to eat.
+If it yields a little when pressed, it’s ready to eat.
 It needs a day or two to ripen if it feels firm and doesn’t give.
 If it gives too easily, it’s likely overripe and may have brown spots inside.

-How to Cut and Remove the Seed
+How to Cut Avocados

-Once cut, twist and separate the two halves.
-To remove the seed, fold a kitchen towel then use that to securely hold the avocado half with seed.
-Then, gently tap a chef’s knife into the seed.
+I have two ways for you to remove the seed.
+Option one uses a knife.
+Fold a kitchen towel, place it in your hand, and then hold the avocado half with the seed firmly.
+Then, tap a chef’s knife into the seed.
 You will need some force here, but don’t whack it.
-Then twist a little and remove the seed.
-Go for the wider section of the knife, don’t use the tip.
+Twist a little and remove the seed.
+Go for the wider section of the knife (don’t use the tip).

-Removing an avocado seed with a spoon
+How to Cut an Avocado: Removing the seed with a spoon

-At this point, you could use a spoon to scoop out all of the flesh, or if you want slices, use a knife to slice through the avocado flesh without cutting through the outer skin.
+At this point, you can use a spoon to scoop out all of the flesh, or if you want slices, use a knife to slice through the avocado flesh without cutting through the outer skin.
 We use slices of avocado for topping tacos, like these shredded beef tacos.

+Or, make cubes by slicing in the opposite direction (crosswise).
 Then, use a spoon to scoop out the cut pieces.
+I do this when making our avocado salad.

 How to Store Avocados

 Another option is to leave the seed in.
-We don’t know all the specifics, but have tried and hey, it worked!
-So, just leave the seed in and wrap with plastic wrap.
+We don’t know all the specifics, but we have tried, and it worked!
+So, leave the seed in and wrap it with plastic wrap.
+Again, the avocado should stay green for a day or two.

 That’s it.
 Do you have any tricks for cutting or storing avocados?